15+ Things to do at Yew Dell Botanical Gardens

 17. Admire the Architecture, Sculptures and Carvings – The history behind some of the structures and artwork throughout the garden is very interesting.
 Many of them were hand-built by the original owner, Theodore Klein.
 New sculptures are placed throughout the grounds too and are always popping up.

-18. Explore Buildings* – We have our fingers crossed that the wonderful buildings will be reopen soon for visiting.
-We love the greenhouses and of course, the castle.
+18. Explore Buildings – The buildings are not always open.
+When they are, we love the greenhouses and of course, the castle.

 19. Programs & Events – Another aspect of Yew Dell that we are looking forward to returning are the great programs and events that they plan throughout the year.
 Children in the Dell is a family favorite as well as Boo Dell.
 There are great adults only programs too, that we hope will return soon.
 A membership offers free admission or a reduced admission to some of the programs and events held at Yew Dell.